MicrosoftDocs/win32/desktop-src/Msi/manufacturer.md

-﻿---
+---
-Description: 'The Manufacturer property is the name of the manufacturer for the product.
-It is advertised as a product property.' ms.assetid: '99143330-0556-40a9-811e-5790f7a34a96'
+Description: The Manufacturer property is the name of the manufacturer for the product.
+It is advertised as a product property. ms.assetid: 99143330-0556-40a9-811e-5790f7a34a96
 title: Manufacturer property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Manufacturer property